-APCD takes a limited set of meteorological measurements at 18 locations around the state.
-These measurements include wind speed, wind direction, temperature, standard deviation of horizontal wind direction, and select monitoring of relative humidity, atmospheric pressure, and solar radiation.
+APCD takes a limited set of meteorological measurements at 17 locations around the state.
+These measurements include wind speed, wind direction, temperature, standard deviation of horizontal wind direction, and select monitoring of relative humidity and solar radiation.
 Relative humidity measurements are also taken in conjunction with the two visibility monitors.
 The humidity data are not summarized in this report since they are used primarily to validate the visibility measurements taken at the specific locations.
-The Division also began collecting precipitation measurements at the Rocky Flats North site in 2019.
+The Division does not collect precipitation measurements.
 The wind speed, wind direction, and temperature measurements are collected primarily for air quality forecasting and air quality modeling.
 These instruments are installed on ten-meter towers and the data are collected as hourly averages and sent along with other air quality data to be stored on the EPA's Air Quality Systems database.
 The wind speed and wind direction data are shown as wind roses at the end of each monitoring area in chapter 4 below.